Jyllands-Posten Muhammad cartoons controversy: Freedom of speech, political correctness and self-censorship

 [The cartoons] create a social environment of conflict and intimidation for a community that already feels that its way of life is threatened.
 I do not see how such tactics incorporate people into the wider public and democratic sphere, as Rose argues.
 They have the opposite effect: the marginalised feel further marginalised and powerless.

 In France, the satirical magazine Charlie Hebdo was taken to court for publishing the cartoons; it was acquitted of charges that it incited hatred.
 In Canada a human rights commission investigated The Western Standard, a magazine which published the cartoons, but found insufficient grounds to proceed with a human rights tribunal (which does not imply criminal charges, but is a quasi-judicial, mandatory process) against the publication.
 These government investigations of journalists catalysed debate about the role of government in censoring or prosecuting expressions they deemed potentially hateful.

+Critics said the cartoon controversy was a sign that attempts at judicial codification of such concepts as respect, tolerance and offence have backfired on the West.
+Michael Neumann wrote:

+Western piety has left the West without a leg to stand on in this dispute.
+It is no good trumpeting rights of free expression, because these rights are now supposed to have nebulous but severe limitations.

 Tim Cavanaugh wrote that the incident revealed the danger of hate speech laws:

 The issue will almost certainly lead to a revisiting of the lamentable laws against 'hate speech' in Europe, and with any luck to a debate on whether these laws are more likely to destroy public harmony than encourage it.